Adityayadav499/Ecommerce-insights-PowerBI/README.md

 # Ecommerce-insights
-Eastside Company sales and products insight.
+Eastside Company sales and products insight using PowerBI.